MJBeltran13/trioe/README.md

 ### What

 This library for learning kits.
-It is designed to work on Buco Pi (these are open source chip designs also known as Esperrif ESP8266, NodeMCU, and packaged under a variety of manufacture names).
+It is designed to work on TRIOE.
 This library is set up to use the Arduino programming language.

 ## Dependencies